 Balint took on one of the bigger challenges on this podcast---one that nearly everyone knows the value of, many mean to do, but few do.
 He cut his beef intake from almost daily to once a month.
 How did he do it?
 How did his body react?
 His relationships?
 His health?
 Would he do it again?
 He shares how he became more aware of the different forms of protein and how his eyes and palate opened up to new tastes and dishes.
 He shared how it affected his relationship with his girlfriend.
 Most people I talk to know beef as one of the major contributors to greenhouse gas emissions, pollution, resource depletion, and other environmental effect.
 Balint shares some numbers he's long known but didn't act on, such as how much water beef production takes, which caught me off guard.
 Still, his main thrust is not water use or gas emissions but his taste, health, and joy.
 Read the transcript.

-Balint Horvath and I are physicists and both podcasters -- a rare combination.
+Balint Horvath and I are physicists who went into business and podcast---a rare combination.
 I think the connection helps make this conversation inspire.
 That's the goal.
 I originally appeared on his podcast, where we connected.
 His love for environment and interviewing skill brought out mine last summer, when this podcast was taking shape in my mind.
 He played a big role in Leadership and the Environment forming and my taking the necessary concrete steps to implement it.
 We talk about his podcast and how he separates entrepreneurship and academia.
 We discuss how he views environment and leadership as related and important.
 This was this podcast's first recording, which for various reasons emerged from the editing cycle later, so we dive into what my mission and goal is with this show and why creating these challenges are there to change the world.
 Listen to hear Balint's challenge, which many listeners think about, and why he enjoys it.
 I think you’ll enjoy it too.
+Read the transcript.